drawpile/drawpile.github.io/help/common/faq.markdown

 ### Why does Drawpile not switch back after I use my tablet pen's eraser?
 ### Why am I getting thick dots on my lines?
-### Why does the brush position detach frm my cursor?
+### Why does the brush position detach from my cursor?

 All of the above usually happen on Windows because of a driver mismatch.
 In Drawpile, pick a different option under Edit → Tablet Driver.
 Usually "KisTablet Wintab" is the correct one in this case, but try them all until you find one that works.